 In this article we will focus on one aspect of concern we see in our patients.
 A condition of inflamed gut and its impact on mental health.

-The new science of gut-brain interaction and its implication in mental illness
+The new science of gut-brain interaction and its implication in mental illness.
+Garbled communications.

 A June 2016 study in The International Journal of Neuropsychopharmacology, (1) tells its fellow neuropsychologists: “The potential role of gut microbiota in influencing brain function, behavior, and mental health has attracted the attention of neuroscientists and psychiatrists.”
 Furthermore, “the communication of gut microbiota with the brain, through what is referred to as the microbiota-gut-brain axis, represents a new biological axis by which novel diet-based therapies can be designed to influence brain function and behavior.”

-Recent advances have shown that the gut microbiota (the collective name for the bacteria that lives in the digestive/intestinal tract) and its interaction with the brain, has an influence on behavior and mental health.
+Recent advances have shown that the gut microbiota (the collective name for the bacteria that lives in the digestive/intestinal tract) and its interaction with the brain, has an influence on behavior and mental health and it breaks down when messages between the gut and the brain do not get through or are garbled.

 In a 2018 study in the Journal of Microbiology (2) scientists described this gut-brain relation.